Frequently Asked Questions

 Why does TSM split free and paid features?

-News aggregation and live monitoring are inexpensive to run at scale, so they stay free.
-AI-driven analytics such as TTMA call external LLM APIs that have real per-token costs.
-The BYOK model means those costs stay with you, not with TSM, keeping the free tier genuinely free and sustainable.
+News aggregation, monitoring, and public archive browsing are inexpensive to run at scale, so they stay free.
+AI-driven research calls external providers with real usage costs.
+The BYOK model means those costs stay with you, not with TSM.

 Which data sources does TSM aggregate?